 It is not so complicated when we look at Rhino preview of this geometry.
-Indeed grasshopper window allows to edit the geometry, whereas Rhino render and display the final result.
+Indeed grasshopper window allows editing the geometry, whereas Rhino renders and display the final result.
 We can even edit some of the geometry with Rhino in a non-parametric way, but this is an advanced subject.

 So this design is a simple element, a sheet of wood that is cut to be able to bend along a circle.
 Good start!

 To learn grasshopper and Rhino, there are community sites that can help you.

 To get started it is always a good idea to find some tutorials that describe grasshopper more globally like this one http://wiki.bk.tudelft.nl/toi-pedia/Getting_Started_with_Grasshopper

 - One circle param (that we choose in Rhino GUI)

 - One point param to define the center of transformation

 - One number param to define the scale factor